The Ultimate Must-Do SEO Checklist

-What happens when they actually like it?
+What happens when they like it?
 They want to share it.
 So, make sharing your content easy.
 Make your social sharing buttons visible on your blog.

-Following that train of thought, it’s incredibly important that you promote your high quality content every chance you get.
+Following that train of thought, it’s incredibly important you promote your high-quality content every chance you get.

-Just don’t miss it.
+Just don’t miss this step.

-Make sure every single page you publish is indexed in the search engines you’re going for (Most websites are primarily optimized for Google, since it’s the industry leader by a long margin).
+Make sure every single page you publish is indexed in the search engines you’re going for.
+Most websites are primarily optimized for Google since it’s the industry leader by a long margin.

-They crawl through the content of your newly added pages, taking important notes about your content and design and report the data to the search engine, which then indexes your pages into its SERPs.
+They crawl through the content of your newly added pages, taking important notes about your content and design, and report the data to the search engine, which then indexes your pages into its SERPs.